Updated May 16, 2023

 7. Case Sensitive Error

-If we execute the below like query in MySQL, then the result will be as follows:
+If we execute the below query in MySQL, then the result will be as follows:

 SELECT REPLACE('APPLE', 'e', 'g');

-In this way, MySQL REPLACE function supports a case- sensitive search for a string to be interchanged and form a new result.
-So, we must use specifying valid string expression on which we want to perform the search and replacement if not then the result will be the same as the original one.
+In this way, The MySQL REPLACE function supports a case-sensitive search for a string that needs to be replaced, resulting in a new value.
+So, we must specify valid string expressions on which we want to perform the search and replacement.
+If not, the result will be the same as the original one.

-In this article, we have learned about the MySQL REPLACE function and how we use it to allow exchanging the old string with a new one.
+This article taught us about the MySQL REPLACE function and how to exchange an old string with a new one.